JUMP (Join-Up Mentorship Program)

 Read through the rest of this page for even more information on this amazing program!

 The JUMP program is divided into tiers: Jr. JUMPers, Ranch Hands, Junior Wranglers, Wranglers, and Instructing Wranglers.

-Jr. JUMPers (ages 8 and up) is made up of younger riders who would eventually like to enroll in the program as Ranch Hands.
+Jr. JUMPers (ages 7-10) is made up of younger riders who would eventually like to enroll in the program as Ranch Hands.
 They are introduced to horse basics via weekly lessons.
 They are invited to attend monthly meetings and other activities.

 Ranch Hands (ages 10 and up) and Junior Wranglers (ages 12 and up) get hands-on experience with horses, a taste of farm life, and the opportunity to help out at camps, lessons, and other Wild Ones events.
 They attend monthly meetings and have weekly volunteer time.
 Last but not least, they have many chances to ride and have fun!